Huotes/CommitMaker/README.md

 For some, the left testicle is larger than the right one.
 For Chuck Norris, each testicle is larger than the other one.

 My attitude isn’t bad.
 It’s in beta.

+Some kids play Kick the can.
+Chuck Norris played Kick the keg.